Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-1-MyOrg/README.md

        Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process -Force
        ```

-    3. Run the script to create your Azure AD application and configure the code of the sample application accordingly
+    3. Run the script to create your Microsoft Entra application and configure the code of the sample application accordingly

        ```PowerShell
        cd .\AppCreationScripts\